The school took the initiative in 1970 to preserve the Minor West Gate for the conservation of cultural heritage

-In 1970, the Minor West Gate was successfully moved to the formerly city walls encircling the Minor East Gate, which was built with traditional rammed earth techniques during the Qianlong reign of Qing dynasty and was a construction masterpiece as the city walls were perfectly joined by the city gate.
-These notable efforts were not only meant to preserve the sites of historic significance, but also showed NCKU’s determination to preserve more cultural heritages as a way to honor the glory of Tainan, the once prefectural capital centuries ago.
+In 1970, the Minor West Gate was successfully moved to the former city walls encircling the Minor East Gate, which was built with traditional rammed earth techniques during the Qianlong reign of Qing dynasty and was a construction masterpiece, since the city walls were perfectly joined to the city gate.
+These notable efforts were not only meant to preserve sites of historic significance, but also showed the determination of the university to preserve more cultural heritages as a way to honor the glory of Tainan, the once prefectural capital of Taiwan centuries ago.

-Campus scene: the Minor West Gate in 1981 (Picture by courtesy of the National Cheng Kung University Museum/ the class book of class 1981)
+Campus scene: the Minor West Gate in 1981 (Courtesy of NCKU Museum/Class of 1981 Yearbook)

-Campus scene: the Minor West Gate in 1983 (Picture by courtesy of the National Cheng Kung University Museum/ the class book of class 1983)
+Campus scene: the Minor West Gate in 1983 (Courtesy of NCKU Museum/Class of 1983 Yearbook)

 A 1985 photo of students from the Dept. of Chemical Engineering gathering in front of the Minor West Gate (Courtesy of NCKU Museum /Class of 1985 Yearbook)